 - A driver could miss hazards on the roadway due to inattention, including people, other cars, or even animals.

 - Inattention is also a major cause of rear-end accidents, as a driver could proceed without noticing that traffic has slowed or stopped ahead.

 - Inattention at intersections is particularly risky, as it can lead to a failure to yield the right-of-way, the chief cause of broadside accidents.

-- Inattentive driving that involves loud music or headphones may cause an inability to hear approaching sirens of emergency vehicles, potentially creating an obstacle for first responders in an emergency.
+- Loud music or headphones may cause an inability to hear approaching sirens of emergency vehicles, potentially creating an obstacle for first responders in an emergency.
 It can also cause a driver to miss the clicking sound of a turn signal, possibly confusing other drivers.
 Drivers may miss the sound of other vehicles or children playing by the roadside and not realize they’re there in time to avoid collisions.

 - Inattention could cause a driver to miss a school bus stop sign or flashing lights, resulting in the potential for striking a child who is getting off the school bus and crossing the street.